sungjoon0710/climateML_project2_group6/Project-StarterCodes/lib/README.md

 This directory contains essential utility scripts for Project 2.
 These scripts support data preprocessing, model implementation, and visualization.

+>>Disregard commits here, they were in response to Galen's rogue email<<

 ## Contents
 - func_file.py - Defines neural network architectures and data preprocessing functions.
 - visual_figure3.py - Calculates the linear correlation coefficient to evaluate model performance with different hyperparameters and visualizes the results.
 Plots illustrate model accuracy and training convergence.